 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Tranquil Elizabethan manor house set in beautiful gardens
+A tranquil Elizabethan manor house set in beautiful 18th-century gardens

 Built by the Drydens using the remains of a medieval priory, the house and gardens have survived largely unaltered since 1710 and are presented as they were during the time of Sir Henry Dryden, a Victorian antiquary, passionate about the past.

 The warm, welcoming house features grand rooms, stunning tapestries and Jacobean plasterwork, contrasting with the domestic detail of the servants' quarters.

 Stroll in the historic parkland and catch glimpses of early medieval landscapes, while a wander through the priory church reveals the story of the canons of Canons Ashby.